-A capacity market participant with a generator-backed capacity import resource must complete a test activation once per obligation period.
-To complete the test activation, the capacity market participant must:
+A capacity market participant with a generator-backed capacity import resource must complete a capacity auction capacity test once per obligation period.
+To complete the test activation, the capacity market participant must successfully schedule:

-Submit data to the IESO confirming the capability of each generator-backed import contributor to inject, in aggregate, at least the capacity obligation into the grid of the host control area in which it is located for four consecutive hours within the availability window, on a date that falls within the first two months of the applicable obligation period, and;
+Its generator-backed import contributor(s) in their host energy market to at least, in aggregate, the generator-backed capacity import resource’s cleared ICAP, and deliver at least 95% of the cleared ICAP into the host control area’s grid for four consecutive hours within the availability window, on a date that falls within the first two months of the applicable obligation period, and;

-Successfully schedule an import transaction equal to or greater than the capacity obligation from the host control area into Ontario at the relevant intertie for at least one hour that coincides with the timing of the scheduled four-hour activation in the host control area being used to confirm capability of the generator-backed capacity import resource.
+An import transaction from the host control area into Ontario at the designated intertie of at least the capacity auction resource’s cleared ICAP for at least one hour that coincides with the timing of the scheduled four-hour test activation.

 Data Submission Requirements

-The data submission for each generator-backed import contributor must consist of revenue-grade meter data that meets the market participation requirements of the host control area operator in which it is located, and must include the following:
+The data submission for each generator-backed capacity import resource must consist of revenue-grade meter data that meets the market participation requirements of the host control area operator in which it is located, and must include the following:

-Resource ID of the generator-backed import contributor(s) associated with the generator-backed capacity import resource;
+Resource ID of each generator-backed import contributor(s) associated with the test activation of the generator-backed capacity import resource;

 Date (YYYY/MM/DD), hours (HH), and intervals (MM) the capacity auction capacity test was completed; and

-MWh injected for each interval, provided to two decimal places.
+MWh injected from each generator-backed import contributor(s) associated with the test activation of the generator-backed capacity import resource for each interval, provided to one decimal place.

 The data shall be provided on a five-minute interval basis and shall be verified as complete and accurate by the host control area operator.
 The data submission must be sent as an excel file to capacity.auction@ieso.ca and should have the subject heading “Capacity Auction Capacity Test: Participant Name, Obligation ID”.
 A sample template for the data submission can be found in Appendix C: Template for Generator-Backed Capacity Import Resource Capacity Test Data Submission.